ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 IvyNet will also see all running containers.

-Enter YES to see a list.
+Enter Y to see a list.

 ![Screenshot of scan results](./imgs/screens/name.png)